 Advice and support On Whistleblowing from Experienced Employment Solicitors in Manchester and London

 No matter what profession you are in there is always the possibility that you will uncover wrongdoing, dishonesty or malpractice in the workplace.
-If you do then you have a moral right to expose the wrongdoing by becoming a whistle blower.
+If you do then you have a moral right to expose the wrongdoing by becoming a whistleblower.
+Our solicitors can help and assist with all types of whistleblowing.

 Whistleblowing is when an employee, or former employer exposes wrong doing or illegal working in their workplace.
 This wrong doing will often include your employer or put them at risk of liability.
 Examples of wrongdoing may include: